akrantz01/bookpi/README.md

 ### Installation
 For the software, you have two options for getting it onto your Pi.
 The easiest option is using the pre-made image, and the more involved would be downloading the installation bundle.
+If you would like to compile this for yourself, see [BUILD.md](/BUILD.md).

 #### The Pre-built Image (easier)
 1. Download the `bookpi.img.gz` file from the [`Releases`](https://github.com/akrantz01/bookpi/releases/latest) tab